Feasibility Assessment of an Optically Powered Digital Retinal Prosthesis Architecture for Retinal Ganglion Cell Stimulation: Introduction

 Existing clinically approved devices demonstrated the capacity to elicit visual percepts in patients by electrically stimulating the remaining neurons according to an image captured by a camera.
 They either use an external camera~\cite{DaCruz2013} (ARGUS II, Second Sight Inc., Sylmar, California, USA) or an internal photodiode array~\cite{Stingl2015} (Alpha IMS, Retina Implant AG, Reutlingen, Germany) and replicate the image with stimulation pulses on an electrode array surgically affixed to the retina.
 In both cases, these implants receive power through cables traversing the eyeball.
 While they enable the generation of visual percepts with neurostimulation, the transcutaneous cables require intricate surgery involving possible complications such as conjunctival erosion, conjunctival dehiscence (reopening of the surgical incision), hypotony (reduction of intraocular pressure) or endophthalmitis (infection) due to the permanent skin penetration~\cite{Humayun2012, Ho2015}.
 Moreover, the cables can lead to premature failing of the device.
 In the case of the alpha IMS prosthesis, the median lifetime of the cables was assessed at 1.2 years over 30 implanted first generation devices and at 7.0 years for the second generation~\cite{Daschner2017}.

 To overcome the safety and reliability limitations induced by the transcutaneous cables, a wireless subretinal implant based on a microphotodiode array was previously proposed~\cite{Mathieson2012}.
 A camera mounted on a pair of glasses captures an image of the visual field and projects it on the retina at high intensity using an infrared projector.
 The photodiodes directly transduce the infrared image to stimulation pulses on electrodes to which they are individually coupled~\cite{Boinagrov2016}.
 The duration and intensity of the projection determine the stimulation pulse widths and currents.
-Although photodiode array architectures operate fully wirelessly, the direct photodiode amplification mechanism complicates the delivery of stimulation patterns targeted to specific electrodes.
-In order to produce a stimulation pulse on a particular electrode, the eyeglasses must locate the implant with an accuracy finer than the electrode size at a high refresh rate \cite{Palanker2005b}, which can be highly challenging considering the rapid eye saccades and frequent eyeglasses displacements \cite{Paraskevoudi2019, Asher2007}.
+While effective for indiscriminate bipolar cells stimulation, this architecture might be less suitable for potential epiretinal stimulation devices aimed at delivering cell-type specific stimulation~\cite{shah_computational_2020}.
+In order to produce a stimulation pulse on a particular electrode, the eyeglasses would need to locate the implant with an accuracy finer than the electrode size at a high refresh rate~\cite{Palanker2005b}, which can be highly challenging considering the rapid eye saccades and frequent eyeglasses displacements~\cite{Paraskevoudi2019, Asher2007}.
 Although the absence of digital electronics simplifies the design of the implant and minimizes the power consumption, it limits the possibility of dynamically varying some stimulation parameters such as the interphase gap and pulse polarity for selective cell-type stimulation~\cite{Jensen2006a}.
-It also limits the use of active charge balancing \cite{Greenwald2017, Sooksood2010} and the delivery of flexible multipolar stimulation patterns such as current steering \cite{Jepson2014b, Matteucci2013} and current focusing \cite{Fan2019}, which are proven means of enhancing spatial resolution.
+It also limits the use of active charge balancing~\cite{Greenwald2017, Sooksood2010} and the delivery of flexible multipolar stimulation patterns such as current steering~\cite{Jepson2014b, Matteucci2013} and current focusing~\cite{Fan2019}, which are demonstrated means of enhancing spatial resolution.